Cosmic Queries – Black Hole Escape

 Or

-And I'm going to put on the end of that, my man, you need to get some help for your drug problem.
+and i'm gonna put on the end of that my man you need to get some help for your drug problem

-It's all fun and games until somebody blows out a mind.
+it's it's all fun and games until somebody blows out a mind and a mind is a terrible thing to waste sir okay anyway

-I have to reassemble the bits and pieces of that question into a question that has sort sort of physical meaning and coherence.
+okay i have to reassemble the bits and pieces pieces of that question into a question that has sort of physical meaning and coherence.

 And so let's create that question, reassemble that question in a way that has meaning.